 She’s recognized for juxtaposing highly-charged materials and concepts to champion an awareness of how we are connected to place.
 Drawing multiple metaphors, she reconciles relationships between unlikely subjects that challenge our notions of place and reweave the tenuous threads that give meaning to our sense of belonging.

-Meridel has been a Visiting Associate Professor at the School of Art, Design, and Media part and full time since 2007, She maintains her studio in Santa Fe, New Mexico in the USA.
+Meridel has been a Visiting Associate Professor in Singapore at Nanyang Technological University's School of Art, Design, and Media.
+She maintains her studio in Santa Fe, New Mexico in the USA.
 She has exhibited widely including the Louvre, Paris; Museum of Contemporary Photography in Chicago and The List Center for the Visual Arts at MIT.

 Currently Meridel is co-designing a wastewater garden in the Mesopotamian marshes of S. Iraq in the vicinity of the probable location of the historic Garden of Eden that will be a water remediation and memorial public art site.
 A traveling exhibition to document this project, Eden in Iraq, including models, photoworks, and the video installation In The Marshes opened at the National Design Center in Singapore in fall 2017.

-In May 2018, the New Mexico Museum of History will present the solo exhibition Atomic History: A Critical Mass with the two video installations from the series Critical Mass 1991-95: The Meeting and Oppenheimer’s Chair.
+May 31, 2018, the New Mexico Museum of History will present the solo exhibition Atomic History IES,with the two video installations from the series Critical Mass 1991-95: The Meeting and Oppenheimer’s Chair.